jeremyschiemann/go-fuzzing-seminar/README.md

 |No additional code required | No easy setup (quirks, no explanation whats wrong)  |
 | seems to find more nieche bugs | doesnt revert changes after run |
 |  |  |

+## Whats next

+- update to gfuzz to latest go version
+- write "bigger" go app to test fuzzing
+- see if result will be helpful
+- compare to default fuzzer
+  - does gfuzz find more bugs?
+  - whats easier to run?